-In 2021, there were less than five cases that reported fentanyl as either a main or additional problem drug.
+In 2022, there were fewer than five cases that reported fentanyl as a main problem drug.
 The source of the fentanyl is not known (whether it was prescribed or street) and cases were self-reported.
 In treatment data, fentanyl is rarely reported either as a main or additional problem drug, making any analysis unreliable.